Top of page

 Vision

-In clear water, fish pick up silhouettes, flash, and sudden movement instantly.
+In clear water, fish pick up silhouettes, flash, and sudden movement.
 Avoid skyline profiles and keep your shadow off feeding lanes.

-• Polarized glasses show seams/structure and cut glare.
+• Polarized glasses reveal seams and structure and cut glare.

-• Dress in earth tones to blend in.
+• Dress in earth tones to reduce contrast.

 Hearing & Lateral Line

-Sound and pressure waves travel quickly in water.
-Boots on rocks, dropped gear, and abrupt wades broadcast via the inner ear and lateral line.
+Sound and pressure waves travel fast.
+Boots on rocks, dropped gear, and abrupt wading broadcast through the inner ear and the lateral line.

 • Shuffle, don’t stomp; set gear down gently.

-• Pause often—steady rhythms spook less than bursts.
+• Pause often—steady rhythms spook less than sudden bursts.

 Riffles, Glides & Pools: How to Stay Invisible